Alex-Bangu/ash/README.md

 # ash
 Alex SHell, also known as ASH, is a Shell that imitates Bash.
-This shell is entirely created in C, by... me.
+This shell is entirely written by... me.

-You can use this shell as a replacement of Bash, although I do not recommend it if you're not using it for personal use/fun.
+You can use this shell as a replacement of Bash, although I do not recommend it if you're not using it for personal use/fun (also I'm sure there's plenty of more advanced things that Bash does which ASH can't (as of right now)).

 There is almost 100% some security issues in here.
 Do not use ASH for anything besides messing around and having fun.